AnastasiaNmesoma/HealthyLife-Hospital-SQL-Database/README.md

 A structured SQL database project designed to simulate daily operations in a hospital.
 This includes patient admissions, diagnoses, general practitioners (GPs), specialties, wards, and methods of admission.
 It also demonstrates analytical SQL queries for hospital management insights.

+> **Important Note**
+> This project uses simulated data with custom logic (e.g., randomized dates, NULL GP assignments, specialty mappings).
+> Some queries may return **no results** unless you understand how the data was generated.
+> Please read the [`Documentation.md`](HealthyLife%20hospital%20SQL%Database%20Documentation) file for full context on running and interpreting the queries correctly.

 ## Project objectives

 - Record and track patient admissions.